novatrixtech/cryptonx/README.md

 # cryptonx
-Crypto Lib to encrypt and decrypt messages
+Crypto is a lib in Go Language to encrypt and decrypt messages